Doctor Strange director shares photos of home destroyed in L.A. fire

 ""We've been here since 1970 in Malibu, and we have been through a couple of (fires), but I've never seen one like this, with this intensity, for this long, took out so much property and caused such havoc," Martin Sheen told the station.

-As of Saturday night, the Woolsey fire was just 5 percent contained, CBS Los Angeles reported.
+As of Saturday night, the Woolsey fire was just 5 percent contained, CBS Los Angeles reported, with that number increasing by Sunday morning.
 (CBS is the parent company of CNET.)
+However, strong Santa Winds were expected to return on Sunday afternoon and stay through Tuesday, which could make conditions more difficult for firefighters.

 CNET's Gift Guide: The best place to find the perfect gift for everyone on your list this season.